A PDF of this policy is at the bottom of the page.

 1-2.
 Violation Procedures

-Suspected violations of this policy or state laws on Ethics in Public Service (chapter 42.52 RCW and Title 92 WAC) shall be reported to a supervisor or to a university ethics advisor.
+Suspected violations of this policy or state laws on Ethics in Public Service (chapter 42.52 RCW and Title 92 WAC) shall be reported to a supervisor or to the Associate Vice President for Human Resources.
 Reports of alleged violations will be investigated in accordance with EWU Guideline 401-01, Investigations.

 - Chapter 42.52 RCW, Ethics in Public Service